-In November 2013, CYU completed a two drillhole exploration drilling program at the Sulfato project, which is located in the porphyry copper belt of northern Chile, near the regional centre of Iquique.
+In November 2013, CYU completed an exploration drilling program at the Sulfato project, which is located in the porphyry copper belt of northern Chile, near the regional centre of Iquique.
 The Sulfato drilling program began in early October and was designed to test a combination of geological and geophysical targets, identified by CYU's exploration activities earlier in 2013.
 Previous studies by Codelco had identified a porphyry environment and two drilling programs encountered moderate success, including 92m @ 0.65% Cu in drillhole S2 hosted within primary copper sulphide minerals.

+A total of four proposed drillholes were designed for this exploration program, three in the untested western-most area of the prospect, and one in the partially explored eastern area.
 The first completed drillhole, SFD-003, was collared in sediments and intercepted a small hydrothermal breccia and ensuing porphyry intrusive from 78 metres depth.
 Despite the encouraging alteration styles early in the drill hole and the presence of a porphyry intrusive, no significant copper mineralisation was intersected.
+The source of the strong conductor is potentially the significant pyrite veining intersected in the drillhole.
+The drill core samples from this hole will not be assayed at the present time.

 The second drillhole, SFD-004, was located in the eastern area of the project and was drilled to a depth of 510m.
 It was designed to target an untested intrusive on the south-eastern side of the valley, which coincided with a chargeability and deep-seated conductivity anomaly.
 Drillhole SFD-004 showed more encouragement than the first drillhole as a wide intrusive was intersected from 241.6m, and quartz-pyrite veins were common with frequent traces of chalcopyrite from 60m depth.
-The drill core samples taken from this second hole were assayed - indicating that the copper traces were generally sub-economic throughout, the highest value peaking at 4959ppm Cu (0.49% Cu).
+The drill core samples taken from this second hole have been assayed - the assay results indicating that the copper traces were generally sub-economic throughout, the highest value peaking at 4959ppm Cu (0.49% Cu).
 The most notable intersection was from 219m depth, with 91m @ 0.15% Cu.
 Au and Mo peaks reached 0.26 g/t Au and 326ppm Mo, but typically remained low.

-Based on the initial observations from these two drillholes, CYU decided not to proceed with any further drilling or other activities at Sulfato.
+Based on the initial observations from the first two drillholes, CYU decided not to proceed with any further drilling or other activities at Sulfato.
 Having completed its compulsory US\$500,000 first year expenditure commitment at Sulfato, the Board of CYU elected not to participate any further in the Sulfato project and notice of CYU's intention to withdraw was issued to Codelco in early 2014.